MicrosoftDocs/learn/learn-pr/azure/secure-azure-resources-with-rbac/includes/2-rbac-overview.md

 Once you have determined the who, what, and where, you can combine those elements to grant access.
 A *role assignment* is the process of binding a role to a security principle at a particular scope for the purpose of granting access.
 To grant access you create a role assignment.
 To revoke access, you remove a role assignment.

-The following example shows how the Marketing group has been granted the Contributor role at the pharma-sales resource group scope.
+The following example shows how the Marketing group has been granted the Contributor role at the sales resource group scope.

 ![Role assignment](../images/2-rbac-overview.png)